NVE/RunoffTestData/README.md

 * Period_Calib spans from 1975-10-01 to 1995-09-30
 * Period_Valid spans from 1995-10-01 to 2015-09-30

-The stations are used in the flood forecasting service at NVE.
+The selected stations are used in the flood forecasting service at NVE.

 The datasets are stored in the folders /Period_Calib and /Period_Valid, and the file Metadata.txt contains additional information about the selected stations.